lgdevlop/spotify-playlist/project-docs/security-tasks/critical/SEC-001-client-secret-exposure-compliance-evaluation.md

 - Strong cryptographic implementation significantly reduces exposure risks
 - Server-side credential handling eliminates client-side vulnerabilities
 - Comprehensive testing ensures reliability of security controls
-- The only notable risk (DoS) is mitigated by the partial implementation of monitoring
+- DoS risk will be fully mitigated through SEC-006 implementation

 ## Next Steps

-1. **Immediate Priority (1-2 days)**: Implement rate limiting on sensitive endpoints
+1. **SEC-006 Implementation (Out of Scope for SEC-001)**: Rate limiting on sensitive endpoints
    - **Note:** This will be addressed as part of SEC-006-rate-limiting implementation
    - Install and configure `@upstash/ratelimit` or similar library
    - Apply to credential-related endpoints with appropriate thresholds